 Binghamton’s commitment to website accessibility

 WCAG 2.0 standards guide Binghamton University's commitment to the ideal of universal web accessibility.
 The University strives to provide an accessible website experience with full access to its content for all University constituents and visitors.
-Every effort has been made to make these pages as accessible as possible in accordance with the applicable state and federal guidelines (see NYS-P08-005).
+Every effort has been made to make these pages as accessible as possible in accordance with applicable state and federal guidelines (see NYS-P08-005).

 Web content accessibility standards